NomiChirps/tplp2/README.md

   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto
+- [x] figure out why stdio locking in logging.h is *STILL* flaky
+  - The answer was: should have used FreeRTOS mutex *with* properly configured Pico-sync-multicore interop, so as to lock out other tasks AND the other core.
+  - [x] check pico sync interop impl
+  - [x] check if freertos thread-locals are per core (they are not)
+- [x] use the genrule() trick to finally encapsulate FreeRTOS headers?
+- [x] use DMA for the Sharp LCD driver, just for funsies
+- [x] figure out how to track TODO/FIXME/XXX in IDE
+- [x] organize source code under src/ (I changed my mind later)
+- [x] (it's not possible, i decided) refer to FreeRTOS headers with a prefix, if possible (actually it is)
+- [x] perhaps pico/lock_core.h macros need to be set up for FreeRTOS! that might explain why stdio seemed so flaky...
 - [x] Make sure we're not using floating point math anywhere (including dependencies): discovered via std::unordered_map that we panic if any floating point math is used
 - [x] Reset to the bootloader without touching the board: magic 1200 baud connection
 - [x] Get FreeRTOS running